 Fiscal Year Annual Crash Reduction Goals

-2020 11 15

-2021 1° 11

-2022 10 )7
+2023 135

+2024 129

+2025 124

-Indiana's fatal crash goal for Federal Fiscal Year (FFY) 2019 was to have only 80 fatal CMV crashes.
-Unfortunately, Indiana continues to see an increase in CMV fatal crashes for Federal Fiscal Years 2015, 2016, 2017 and 2018.
-Due to have an increase number of fatalities, Indiana needs to start fresh with a goal that is achievable.
-FFY 2020 Indiana will attempt to limit the number of fatal crashes to 115.
-After FFY 2020, FFY 2021 (111) and 2022 (107), Indiana will attempt to reduce the number of fatal crashes by 4% for each year.
-Indiana will also attempt to limit the number of injury crashes to 2,100 for FYY 2020.
-After FFY 2020, Indiana will continue to limit reduce the number of injury crashes by 4%, 2021 (2092) and 2022 (2,084).
+Indiana's fatal crash goal for Federal Fiscal Year (FFY) 2021 was to have only 111 fatalities involving CMV crashes.
+Unfortunately, Indiana continues to see an increase in CMV crashes resulting in fatalities starting FFY 2019 into FFY 2020.

+During this time frame Indiana was shut down for four months and eleven days due to COVID-19.
+This can also be contributed to other factors.
+First, Indiana is experiencing staffing problems, as is most of the country.
+Second, there have been multiple crashes which injured or killed numerous individuals in one incident (chain reaction crashes, passenger vehicle crashes, school bus crashes, etc.) Indiana will continue to find new ways to staff our division as well as target hot spots where the crashes are occurring and regularly patrol construction zones to prevent crashes from occurring.
+Due to having an increased number of fatalities, Indiana needs to start fresh with a goal that is achievable.
+FFY 2023 Indiana will attempt to limit the number of fatal crashes to 135.
+After FFY 2023, FFY 2024 (129) and 2025 (124), Indiana will attempt to reduce the number of fatalities by approximately 4% for each year.
+Indiana will also attempt to limit the number of injury crashes to 2,100 for FYY 2023.
+After FFY 2023, Indiana will continue to reduce the number of injuries by approximately 4%, FFY 2024 (2,016) and FFY 2025 (1,935).
+An injury is recorded on a crash report for as little as a complaint of pain.
+Currently there is not a way to check if the injury was a complaint of pain or something more serious without downloading and reviewing every crash report in the state.

-Program Activities for FY 2020 - 2022: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2023 - 2025: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.